silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/index.md

 ## Routing and Request Handling

-The `main.php` script relies on [api:Director] to work out which [controller](../controllers/) should handle this request.
+The `main.php` script relies on [api:SilverStripe\Control\Director] to work out which [controller](../controllers/) should handle this request.
 It parses the URL, matching it to one of a number of patterns, and determines the controller, action and any argument to be used ([Routing](../controllers/routing)).

- * Creates a [api:HTTPRequest] object containing all request and environment information
+ * Creates a [api:SilverStripe\Control\HTTPRequest] object containing all request and environment information
  * The [session](../cookies_and_sessions/sessions) holds an abstraction of PHP session
  * Instantiates a [controller](../controllers/) object
- * The [api:Injector] is first referenced, and asks the registered [RequestFilter](../controllers/requestfilters) to pre-process the request object (see below)
+ * The [api:SilverStripe\Core\Injector\Injector] is first referenced, and asks the registered [RequestFilter](../controllers/requestfilters) to pre-process the request object (see below)
- * The `Controller` executes the actual business logic and populates an [api:HTTPResponse]
+ * The `Controller` executes the actual business logic and populates an [api:SilverStripe\Control\HTTPResponse]
  * The `Controller` can optionally hand off control to further nested controllers
  * The `Controller` optionally renders a response body through `SSViewer` [templates](../templates)
- * The [api:RequestProcessor] is called to post-process the request to allow further filtering before content is sent to the end user
+ * The [api:SilverStripe\Control\RequestProcessor] is called to post-process the request to allow further filtering before content is sent to the end user
  * The response is output to the client